ibm-cloud-docs/cephaas/setup_cli_api_environment.md

 ### Step 3: Store the API endpoint as a variable
 {: #store-api-endpoint-variable}

-The `$sds_endpoint` is an environment variable that points to the endpoint provided to you when {{site.data.keyword.cephaas_short}} was configured.
+The `$sds_endpoint` is an environment variable that points to the endpoint provided to you when {{site.data.keyword.cephaas_full_notm}} was configured.
 It is in the URL form.
 For example, `https://sds-cephaas.<cephaas-instance-id>.software-defined-storage.appdomain.cloud:{port number}`.
 Run the following command to store the API endpoint in a variable so it can be reused later in your session.

 For example: